microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcexportjob-get.md

 ## Examples

-### Example 1: Get an export job that was created by the POST request for the TotalAggregatedRemoteConnectionReports report.
+### Example 1: Get an export job for the TotalAggregatedRemoteConnectionReports report

+The following example shows how to get an export job that was created by the POST request for the `TotalAggregatedRemoteConnectionReports` report.

 #### Request

 The following is an example of a request.

 # [HTTP](#tab/http)